-Operational procedures for the control of aircraft departures and arrivals at airports with effectively complement the reduction of aircraft noise emissions.
-For example, operational controls that apply reduced thrust settings near the ground will augment the noise reduction achieved through retrofitting because with the sound absorbing material or "quiet nacelle" retrofitting of JT3D and JT8D aircraft the noise reduction achieved becomes more effective at lower thrust levels.
+Operational procedures for the control of aircraft departures and arrivals at airports can effectively complement the reduction of aircraft noise emissions.
+For example, operational controls that apply reduced thrust settings near the ground will augment the noise reduction achieved through retrofitting because, with the sound absorbing material or "quiet nacelle" retrofitting of JT3D and JT8D aircraft, the noise reduction achieved becomes more effective at lower thrust levels.

-Many air traffic and airspace management operational procedures are now used at particular airports to meet their particular needs.
-For some airports, normal approach paths cover substnatial residential populations (Los Angeles); others are particularly sensitive to takeoffs (Miami).
+Many air traffic and airspace management operational procedures are now used at particular airports.
 Where possible, approach paths are designed to avoid residential neighborhoods.
 At some airports, steep climbs are used on takeoff over water areas so that aircraft will be higher than they would be otherwise when they reach inhabited areas.
 Where aircraft must climb over residential areas, they often do so with reduced power in order to minimize excessive noise from greater engine thrust.

 In addition to these measures, which are used at many airports, there are two standardized operational procedures under consideration by the FAA that particularly complement retrofitted aircraft.
 One procedure is for takeoff and another for approach.
 The EPA has previously proposed and the FAA has under analysis the use of a two-segment landing approach path for aircraft.
 Briefly, that procedure entails the use of a steeper glide slope (e.g., 5 to 6°) during the early stages of approach, followed by stabilization of the aircraft on the normal 3° glide slope for final approach and touchdown.
 During the steeper portion of the approach, the aircraft is higher from the ground and requires less engine power, thus achieving noise reductions at more distant points on the approach pattern.
 This procedure has been criticized considerably by the airlines and pilots as inherently unsafe.
 An alternative approach procedure entails the use of the minimum certificated flap-setting, which reduces aerodynamic drag and consequently requires less engine thrust, thereby reducing engine noise.
 It is a promising alternative to the two-segment concept.
-The FAA will promulgate final regulations on approach procedures within three months.

 Several opinions exist regarding the best noise abatement departure procedure following liftoff of civil aircraft.
 The FAA currently recommends in Advisory Circular 91-39 (January 18, 1974) a procedure, generally used by members of the ATA, that incorporates a reduction in an engine power at an altitude of 1500 feet above ground level after takeoff with subsequent acceleration and climb at "normal climb power" after passing through 3000 feet.
 Northwest Airlines regularly uses a different departure procedure, in which the airplane is accelerated at normal climb power at an early stage in the climbout followed by a larger power reduction than with the Advisory Circular procedure.
 Both procedures have merit, depending on the location of noise sensitive areas beneath the departure path.

-Regulatory action will be completed within nine months.
+Regulatory action will be taken within nine months.